 The very familiar waiting room was the same as always and the goldfish in the remarkable well maintained fish tank were looking very spruce.
 I idly wondered if they were diabetic fish – the waiting room of a hospital diabetes clinic would after all be the best place for them – and, if so, how their daily injections would be administered.
 But then I abandoned that train of thought, mainly on the grounds that it was silly.

 I also amused myself with the usual waiting room game of “Type One / Type Two?”
-Using inaccurate and crass diabetes stereotypes, I usually use the formula “younger and slimmer = type one”, “older and fatter = type two”.
+Using inaccurate and crass diabetes stereotypes, order blood pressure pill EU, I use the formula “younger and slimmer = type one”, “older and fatter = type two”.
 I also played the variant of the same game “Newly diagnosed diabetic / Diagnosed for years diabetic” which usually uses the formula “looking stressed and bewildered = newly diagnosed”, “relaxed and reading a good book = diagnosed sometime in the dawn of time”.
 This easily filled a good 90 seconds and I spent the rest of my wait reading the BBC news on my phone.

 Anyway, eventually off we went to have blood pressure taken, to be weighed (very heavy boots) and to have a finger-full of blood extracted – all accompanied by the usual chat about the weather and holidays.